Adaptive path planning for efficient object search by UAVs in agricultural fields: Discussion

 \subsection{Detection certainty estimation}

 Using Monte-Carlo Dropout for certainty estimation did not show a better separability between TPs and FPs in experiment 1, except at 32 meter altitude.
-In the context of active learning, applying certainty estimation using MCD has shown to estimate the most uncertain image for annotation \citep{Blok2022, Sokolova2024}, and has shown a positive correlation between certainty and detection accuracy.
-This could also be observed in experiment 1, where the TPs on average had a higher certainty than the FPs.
+In the context of active learning, applying certainty estimation using MCD has been shown to estimate the most uncertain image for annotation \citep{Blok2022, Sokolova2024}, and has shown a positive correlation between certainty and detection accuracy.
+This could also be observed in experiment 1, where the TPs, on average, had a higher certainty than the FPs.
 In contrast to experiment 1, \citet{Myojin2019} observed a small increase in the F1-score when applying MCD uncertainty estimation to an adapted YOLOv3 network for lunar crater detection.
 However, the improvement was minimal, and since YOLOv8 is generally more accurate than YOLOv3 \citep{Jegham2024}, its confidence estimations are also more reliable.

 A major disadvantage of sampling uncertainty using Monte-Carlo dropout is the added inference time.
-In our experiments, it increased the inference time with a factor of five, even with re-using intermediate results by the network.
-For the adaptive path planner, this could have impact on the efficiency, especially when using onboard processing with limited computational power.
+In our experiments, it increased the inference time by a factor of five, even with reusing intermediate results by the network.
+For the adaptive path planner, this could have an impact on the efficiency, especially when using onboard processing with limited computational power.
 Using alternative methods for uncertainty calculation that are less computationally expensive, such as Laplacian approximation \citep{Gawlikowski2023}, might be considered for future work.